kate-orlova/sql-tricks/README.md

 * autofix a DB user
 * disable / enable table triggers
 * disable / enable DB integrity check
+* turn off / on identity check for auto incremental columns (it is required when a specific value needs to be inserted during data import as a record Id for example)

 # Contribution